College journalism students: Apply now to be the American Press Institute Summer Fellow for 2018

 - Participating in other API research, programs and consulting activities

-- Current student (undergraduate or graduate) or recent graduate in a field of study related to journalism, communications, or technology
+- Current student (undergraduate or graduate) or recent graduate

 - Demonstrable interest in journalism research, training and strategy